 Insurance brokers, appraisers, claims investigators and marketing representatives work closely with people and businesses.
 Insurance adjusters, underwriters, loss control specialists, risk managers, and actuaries work behind the scenes balancing the numbers.

 Saskatchewan Polytechnic is one of only nine colleges and universities in Canada to offer a dedicated insurance program, and the only one in Saskatchewan.
-The specialty is designed with extensive input from Saskatchewan's insurance industry and the Insurance Institute of Canada.
+The Insurance specialty is designed with extensive input from Saskatchewan's insurance industry and the Insurance Institute of Canada.

 In this second year specialty, you'll take courses in insurance against liability, insurance broker/agent skills, insurance on property, loss adjusting, relationship selling, commercial law, and underwriting.